statefulj/statefulj/z03-fsm.md

 A *Transition* is a reaction to an *Event* directed at a *Stateful Entity*.
 The *Transition* can involve a possible change in *State* and a possible *Action*.

 Transitions are referred as being either *Deterministic* or *Non-Deterministic*.
 A Deterministic Transition means that for a given State and Event, there is only a single Transition.
 A Non-Deterministic Transition means that for a given State and Event there is more than one Transition.
-In StatefulJ

 #### Deterministic Transitions